-For the eight-minute Extended Version of the above video, please click here.
+For the four-minute Condensed Version of the above video, please click here.

 A pilot in the Royal Canadian Air Force, his first combat sortie was almost his last.